Board Chair: Patricia Maguire Meservey, Ph.D., R.N., FAAN

 Board Clerk: Jean Shia

-Jean Shia is the Managing Director of the Autodesk Foundation where she invests in a portfolio of 50+ organizations using technology for positive social and environmental impact and leads the Foundation’s impact measurement.
-Jean has two decades of experience working across the public and private sectors in social entrepreneurship, economic development, finance and strategic operations.
-Jean was previously the Vice President of Business Operations at Driptech, a for-profit social enterprise focused on improving smallholder livelihoods through low cost irrigation technologies.
-She started her career as a Fellow in the NYC Department of Housing Preservation and Development working to revitalize communities across New York.
+Jean Shia is the Managing Director of the Autodesk Foundation, where she invests in a portfolio of 50+ ventures and organizations innovating new technologies and solutions to address climate change mitigation, adaptation and workforce development.
+She also leads impact management and measurement at the Foundation.
+Jean has more than two decades of experience working in impact investing, social ventures, finance and business operations in the US, Asia and Africa.
+She started her career as a Fellow in the NYC Department of Housing Preservation and Development working to revitalize communities across New York City.
 Jean received an MBA from the Haas School of Business at UC Berkeley and a BS with Honors in Urban Studies from Cornell University.

 Board Member: Jennifer Aliber